Learn More about the Dallas Regional Campus

-The UT School of Public Health Dallas Regional Campus offers all levels of graduate from certificate programs to master’s and doctoral degree programs.
+The UTHealth School of Public Health Dallas Regional Campus offers all levels of graduate from certificate programs to master’s and doctoral degree programs.

 The Master of Public Health(MPH) degree is the basic graduate degree in the field of public health.
 The MPH degree offered at the UTSPH regional campuses covers all five core areas of public health: biostatistics; health promotion and behavioral sciences; epidemiology, environmental and occupational sciences; and management, policy and community health.